nasa/fprime/Gds/docs/testAPI/user_guide.md

 ### Implementing ERT ordering in Chronological History and in the GDS (future)

-### Adding CSV Logger to Test Log
+### Adding CSV Logger to Test Log (make an issue)

 ### Color-coding interlaced Events in the API Log

 ### Moving StandardPipeline to API constructor

-Presently, a user of the Integration Test API needs to instantiate the GDS manually before instantiating the API.
+Presently, a user of the integration test API needs to instantiate the GDS manually before instantiating the API.
 This code should really be moved to inside the API.
 To do this, the IntegrationTestAPI's [constructor](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/d0309a9e265b8650ca6be03b9132dfdc682e0622/Gds/src/fprime_gds/common/testing_fw/api.py#L27) should be modified to include the pipeline instantiation and the API's [teardown](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/d0309a9e265b8650ca6be03b9132dfdc682e0622/Gds/src/fprime_gds/common/testing_fw/api.py#L64) method should be modified to disconnect from the FPrime deployment.

 #### Modification to the Integration Test API